Plunder283/ezui/README.md

 ## Todo
     - Create a title system ✅
     - Find a way to know if the app is in foreground ❌
+    - Find a way to handle key strokes on Linux ❌